-The complex web of life in the rainforest teems with possibilities for fun science experiments that explore the plant life, tropical weather and the products that come from the abundant array of flora and fauna.
-Hands-on experiments with visible, easy-to-understand results keep students interested.
-Connecting the rainforest with products they use every day engages the personal association that makes learning about rainforest science fun.
+The complex web of life in the rainforest teems with possibilities for fun rainforest science experiments that explore the plant life, tropical weather and the products that come from the abundant array of flora and fauna.
+Hands-on rainforest science activities with visible, easy-to-understand results keep students interested.
+Connecting rainforest science projects with products students use every day engages the personal association that makes learning about rainforest science fun.

 Tropical Water Collectors

 Pineapples are part of the bromeliad family that serves as high altitude water collectors for the animal life that lives in the upper layers of the rainforest.
 The leaves channel water into a miniature water tank in the center, allowing wildlife access to water without having to descend to the forest floor where they would be susceptible to predators.

 You can do a rainforest science project in order to demonstrate how this works.
 Select a healthy, fresh pineapple and cut the top off with about 3 inches of fruit still attached.
 Let it dry for 24 to 48 hours then scoop out the soft fruit but leave the core intact with the leaves.
 Plant the leafy top in a soil-filled pot, covering only the core with soil.

 Sciencing Video Vault